GoelBiju/Clever-client-Bot/README.md

 ### NOTICE:

-The developers of the CleverBot service/website work hard to provide this service for free.
-This should not really be used in this way as I am doing, and it is damaging their ability to work further on the CleverBot project.

-Their funding comes from revenue from their website and I encourage **everyone** to use the service via the website.

-If in the situation that you wll need to use a package, this package is to be used with the **bot-api** name:

-													'clever_client_bot'

-Please support their work and view their official notice for further information:
+This was just an example of how to communicate with the CleverBot website previous to the API becoming popular.

-**Pleae sign up for** [Cleverscript](http://www.cleverscript.com/) if you want to  use their service on a large scale and to help support their development.
+**Please sign up for** [Cleverscript](http://www.cleverscript.com/) to use the CleverBot service on a large scale.

 ### *Overview*
 Clever-client-Bot is a reboot of the original Cleverbot client developed by initially by [Rodney Folz](https://github.com/folz/) - [Cleverbot.py](http://github.com/folz/cleverbot.py).